sourari/Physical-Chemistry/Introduction.md

  <p align="center"> $ < \hat{Q} >= < \psi, \hat{Q} \psi > $, </p>

  where $\psi$ is an energy eigenvector of the quantum system.
+This is analogous to the way we are used to compute expectation values using integrals.
+An integral is by definition the sum of infinitesimal elements, while the inner product is a sum of discrete elements.

 ### 1.3 Time Independent Schroedinger Equation (TISE)
 The single most important piece of quantum mechanics is the TISE expressed as an eigenvalue equation